DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 }
 ```

-> It might be confusing that a union of types appears to have the intersection of those types’ properties.
+> It might be confusing that a union of types appears to have the intersection of those types' properties.
 This is not an accident - the name union comes from type theory.
 The union number | string is composed by taking the union of the values from each type.
 Notice that given two sets with corresponding facts about each set, only the intersection of those facts applies to the union of the sets themselves.
 For example, if we had a room of tall people wearing hats, and another room of Spanish speakers wearing hats, after combining those rooms, the only thing we know about every person is that they must be wearing a hat.

 ## Type Aliases

-We’ve been using object types and union types by writing them directly in type annotations.
-This is convenient, but it’s common to want to use the same type more than once and refer to it by a single name.
+We've been using object types and union types by writing them directly in type annotations.
+This is convenient, but it's common to want to use the same type more than once and refer to it by a single name.

 A **type alias** is exactly that - a name for any type.
 The syntax for a type alias is: